 Acknowledging the influence of Motown artists on his work, David issued the covers album Signed, Sealed, Delivered in 2010.
 Next, following a run of international tour dates and a number of charity initiatives, he began to focus on new material once again in the studio, issuing collaborations with Subliminal Records owner Erick Morillo and the house duo Stereo Palma.
-In 2013, David spread his wings further by appearing on the judging panel for, as well as performing on, the T.V. show South African Idol.
-By this time, he had also begun to host exclusive parties at his home in Miami and the DJ sets that he performed on these nights soon developed into TS5, a weekly residency on the Capital Xtra radio station.
-This period also featured an extensive 2013 world tour as well as sessions for a prospective sixth studio album which continued into the following year. ~ Andy Kellman & MacKenzie Wilson
+In 2013, David spread his wings further by appearing on the judging panel for, as well as performing on, the TV show South African Idol.
+By this time, he had also begun to host exclusive parties at his home in Miami and the DJ sets that he performed on these nights soon developed into a weekly residency on radio station Capital Xtra.
+This period also featured an extensive world tour as well as sessions for a prospective sixth studio album.
+The first singles from that set were issued in late 2015 and early 2016.
+"When the Bassline Drops," featuring Big Narstie, reached number ten on the U.K. chart, and "Nothing Like This," produced by Blonde, went Top 20.
+Around the same time, David was featured on tracks by Katy B ("Who Am I") and Kaytranada ("Got It Good").
+Following My Intuition arrived in September 2016. ~ Andy Kellman & MacKenzie Wilson

 Track List: One More Time (Sir Spyro Remix) (Single)